Main Pioneers

 and early Modernism via great Abstract teachers in America

 like Hans Hofmann and John D. Graham.
-American artists
+The Main American artists

 benefited from the presence of the main pioneers Piet Mondrian, Fernand Leger, Max Ernst and the Andre Breton group, Pierre Matisse's gallery, and Peggy Guggenheim's gallery